 The City utilizes CDBG and HOME funds for projects and programs operated citywide.
-However, the majority of CDBG-funded infrastructure and facility projects are targeted to the most-needy neighborhoods in Low to Moderate Income (LMI) area.
-Code Enforcement activities will only be conducted in LMI Areas as well pursuant to code enforcement eligibility requirements.
-These LMI areas are shown in Map SP-10.1
+However, the majority of CDBG-funded infrastructure and facility projects are targeted to the most-needy neighborhoods: those census tracts where 51% or more of the residents are low- or moderate-income, as seen in Map SP-10.1.